asumagic/asllvm/README.md

 ## Example

-An example is available in the `samples/simple` directory. angelscript-llvm registers using AngelScript's JIT interface and should be straightforward to get working.
+An example is available in the `samples/simple` directory. asllvm registers using AngelScript's JIT interface and should be straightforward to get working.